CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Experiments

 \subsubsection{Real-world Clinical Dataset}

-We apply our method and compare the results with other approaches on a clinical dataset based on oxygen therapy for ICU patients collected from the MIMIC-III \citep{johnson2016mimic} database.
-We collect time series data for ICU patients who receive either conservative or liberal oxygenation.
-We extract 12 variables by following the study protocol described in \citep{Panwar2016, gani2020structural}.
-Data were recorded every 4 hours for the 12 variables- fraction of inspired oxygen ($FiO_2$), hemoglobin, lactate, partial pressure of carbon dioxide ($PaCO_2$), partial pressure of oxygen ($PaO_2$), arterial oxygen saturation ($SaO_2$), peripheral oxygen saturation ($SpO_2$), minute ventilation volume ($vent$), peak air pressure ($air pr$), positive end-expiratory pressure ($PEEP$), $pH$, and tidal volume ($VT$).
-We consider the values of these variables for up to 2 weeks and estimate the causal structures of both conservative and liberal oxygen therapies.
+We evaluate our method and compare the results with other approaches on a clinical dataset based on oxygen therapy for ICU patients collected from the MIMIC-III \citep{johnson2016mimic} database.
+We collected time series data for ICU patients who received either conservative or liberal oxygenation.
+We extracted 12 variables by following the study protocol described in \cite{Panwar2016}, \cite{gani2023structural}, and \cite{bikak2020}.
+Data were recorded every 4 hours for the 12 variables which are as follows: fraction of inspired oxygen ($FiO_2$), hemoglobin, lactate, partial pressure of carbon dioxide ($PaCO_2$), partial pressure of oxygen ($PaO_2$), arterial oxygen saturation ($SaO_2$), peripheral oxygen saturation ($SpO_2$), minute ventilation volume ($vent$), peak air pressure ($air pr$), positive end-expiratory pressure ($PEEP$), potential of hydrogen ($pH$), and tidal volume ($VT$).
+We considered the values of these variables for up to 2 weeks and estimated the causal structures in the case of both conservative and liberal oxygen therapies.
 The cohort of this study is described in \sectionref{cohort}.